DarkMarmot/kodama/README.md

 Themes are Javascript objects that apply inline CSS styles to parts of the tooltip.
 Themes can be registered globally with the ```themeRegistry``` method.

-The tooltip itself has an template HTML as below and where the names correspond to the inline styles applied:
+The tooltip itself has an HTML template where the names below correspond to the inline styles applied:

 ```html